-There are two common strategies to organize the communications with data parallelism: with a centralized Parameter Server (PS), or with all-to-all group communications (\eg, \allreduce).
-TensorFlow \cite{abadi2016tensorflow}, MXNet \cite{chen2015mxnet}, and PaddlePaddle\footnote{http://paddlepaddle.org} implement distributed DNN training with a Parameter Server (PS) \cite{li2014scaling}.
-In this distributed framework, the parameter server centralizes the parameter updates, while workers dedicate on computing gradients.
+There are two common strategies to organize the communications with data parallelism: with a centralized Parameter Server (PS) (Figure~\ref{ps_integration}), or with all-to-all group communications, e.g., \allreduce (Figure~\ref{mpi_integration}).
+TensorFlow~\cite{abadi2016tensorflow}, MXNet~\cite{chen2015mxnet}, and PaddlePaddle implement distributed DNN training with a Parameter Server (PS)~\cite{li2014scaling}.
+In this distributed framework, the parameter server centralizes the parameter updates, while workers focus on computing gradients.
 Each worker pushes newly computed gradients to the parameter server, and the parameter server updates parameters before sending the latest parameters back to workers.
-Though this client-server \cite{berson1992client} style design easily supports fault tolerance and elastic scalability, the major downside is the network congestion on the server.
-The framework claims to alleviate this issue with the asynchronous SGD or stale-SGD \cite{ho2013more}, but it demands additional iterations to compensate for the declined convergence speed.
+Though this client-server~\cite{berson1992client} style design easily supports fault tolerance and elastic scalability, the major downside is the network congestion on the server.
+Alternatively, \allreduce-based Bulk Synchronous Parallel SGD can better exploit the bandwidth of a high-speed, dense interconnects, such as modern Infiniband networks.
+Instead of using a star topology, \allreduce pipelines the message exchanges at a fine granularity with adjacent neighbors in a ring-based topology.
+Since the pipeline fully utilizes the inbound and outbound link of every computing node, it maximizes network bandwidth utilization and achieves appealing scalability where the cost is largely independent of the number of computing nodes.

-Alternatively, \allreduce-based Bulk Synchronous Parallel SGD is a better fit for deployments with high-speed, dense interconnects, such as modern Infiniband networks.
-Instead of using a star topology, \allreduce pipelines the message exchanges at a fine-grained granularity with adjacent neighbors in a ring-based topology.
-Since the pipeline fully utilizes the inbound and outbound link of every computing node, it maximizes network bandwidth utilization and achieves an appealing scalability where the cost is independent of the number of computing nodes.
-In addition, BSP SGD converges faster than ASGD, used by the PS approach \cite{wang2017accelerating}.
-There are tradeoffs between the two approaches, with PS having better fault tolerance, and \allreduce requiring dense interconnects, but, as we argue below, in both cases the communication cost is significant, and reducing it can yield substantial gains in training latency.
+There are trade-offs between the BSP and PS schemes, with PS having better fault tolerance, and \allreduce better exploits the network bandwidth.
+However, as we argue below, in both cases, the communication cost is high, and reducing it can yield substantial gains in training latency.